 Leagues with regular season games and postseason championship playoffs are traditionally offered in fall and spring semesters.

-Games are played at the Rec SportsPlex West.
+Games are played at the FSU Reservation (the Rez).

 Florida State University does not provide accident insurance coverage for injuries received by Intramural Sports participants.
-Each participant should make sure that they have coverage through either family policies or the student insurance plan.
+Each participant should make sure that he/she has coverage either through family policies or the student insurance plan.

 2. In order to participate in an intramural contest, each player must present his/her current, valid FSUCard.
 Check-in takes place at designated sign-in locations at the facility, not at the fields or courtside.